pbaille/question-mark/README.md

 But this macro does not exist in `clojure.core`.

 If you try to implement it you may realize that it is not as easy at it seems.
-Nevertheless there is several libraries that implement it.
+Nevertheless there is several libraries that implement it ([A](https://github.com/Engelberg/better-cond), [B](https://github.com/walmartlabs/cond-let)).

 Those past years I’ve came up with several version of macros similar to `cond-let`.
 But only recently I came up with a version that do it correctly in addition to extend it further.